OpenReferralUK/human-services/pages/Data/DataStandardGuidance.md

 This document provides guidance on using the Open Referral UK data standard for locally delivered services.

-It is the successor to the Local Government Association's (LGA's) comma separated values (CSV) schema developed by iStandUK and published [here](https://schemas.opendata.esd.org.uk/ServiceDirectory){:target="_blank"} in February 2017.
-It constitutes the official schema developed in partnership by the LGA and partners involved in the [Local Digital](https://localdigital.gov.uk/)  [OpenCommunity](https://opencommunity.org.uk/) programme.
+It is the successor to the Local Government Association's (LGA's) comma separated values (CSV) schema developed by [iStandUK](https://istanduk.org/) and published [here](https://schemas.opendata.esd.org.uk/ServiceDirectory){:target="_blank"} in February 2017.
+It constitutes the official schema developed in partnership by the LGA, iStandUK and partners involved in the [Local Digital](https://localdigital.gov.uk/)  [OpenCommunity](https://opencommunity.org.uk/) programme.

 The Standard conforms to and extends the international [Open Referral](https://openreferral.org/){:target="_blank"} standard.
 {% comment %}